AmbureAshwini/Ecommerce-Olist_Store-Analysis/README.md

-# Ecommerce-Olist_Store-Analysis
-Case Study: E-Commerce Payment and Delivery Analytics Project Overview
+📊 Case Study: E-Commerce Payment and Delivery Analytics 📌 Project Overview

 This project analyzes payment behavior, delivery performance, and customer satisfaction for a large e-commerce platform operating across multiple product categories such as electronics, fashion, beauty, and pet supplies.